cair/convolutional-tsetlin-machine-tutorial/README.md

 ##### Type Ib Feedback

 <p>
-To follow the flow of the example let us consider Type Ib feedback first.
-The three positive clauses that capture the overrepresented sub-pattern of y=1 all outputs 0.
+In accordance with the flow of the example, let us consider Type Ib feedback first.
+Further, we consider what happens when the underrepresented pattern of class y=1 appears.
+The three positive clauses that capture the overrepresented sub-pattern of y=1 then all outputs 0.
 Here is one of them:
 </p>

 <p align="center">